lakshmanaram/Incor/README.rst

 =====

 INstant COde Runner
-runs the programs present in the mentioned folder instantaneously as and when changes are made.
+runs the programs present in the mentioned directory instantaneously as and when changes are saved.

 Requirements
 ------------

 * python>=2.7
 * watchdog>=0.8.2
+* psutil>=4.3.0
+* subprocess32>=3.2.7

 Getting Started
 ---------------